dustinpfister/blog_posts/_posts/js-filereader.md

 So for now in this section I will be making a very basic use case example of the FileReader constructor that will just load a json file, and display the values in a div element.
 The JSON file will just be some very basic object that just contains a few number primitives.
 In a read project this might be some kind of game state file that will be far more complex, or exist as some kind of binary format outside that of JSON.
 However for just a basic example this should work just file.

 In this section I also often add in some additional details when it comes to anything else you should know about when it comes to continuing to read the rest of this post.
 For example I assume that you have at least some background with html and javaScript, if not you might want to start out with some [getting started type posts on javaScript](/2018/11/27/js-getting-strated/).
+With that said there are all kinds of little details that I am not going to be getting into detail here such as [what a constructor function is](/2019/02/27/js-javascript-constructor/), and that is the kind of function the File Reader constructor is.

 ### 1.1 - The json